 You’ll also need urethane rated brushes and a lambswool or synthetic applicator.
 You can use a T-bar for getting into corners & doorjambs.
 T-bars work best with water-based formulas, so you may want to buy a roller instead.

-This project requires a shop vac – borrow one if you need to.
+This project requires a shop vac – borrow one if you need to (or check out our review of the 6 best Shop Vacs).
 Remember to pick up a respirator and some gloves.
 Masking tape and mineral spirits will come in handy during prep, make sure you buy them.

 Time to Prep

 Now that you’ve got the shopping out of the way, it’s time to prepare your workspace.
 This is the most crucial and tedious part of the process.

 Begin by vacuuming your hardwood floors and set yourself up to start with a clean surface.
 Dig into the corners and clear away any dust or cobwebs.
 Open some windows and let the room air out a bit.

 After you’re done, it’s time to start sanding off the old finish.
 If you’re not sure how to operate the sander, queue up some online tutorials.
 Start with the roughest paper and work your way up.